A Poet in Prison: Saint John of the Cross

 His Dramatic Escape

 By the beginning of August 1578, Fray Juan’s physical constitution had wasted to such an extent that he knew if he did not escape, the grave would soon be his home.
 Though he considered it impossible given his weakened condition, the thought of escape returned to him continually.
-He started regarding it as an inspiration from God.
+He understood it as an inspiration from God.

 When the jailer let him out each day for some fresh air, Fray Juan used these moments to inspect the back of the monastery and assess his future escape route.
 He knew it was not going to be easy, as it would involve going down a very steep wall.
 Each time he went out, he managed also to loosen the screws of his cell door lock.